aws-samples/sample-aws-modernization-with-coder/content/4_ModuleThree/41_AIWorkflows.md

 ```

 {{% notice tip %}}
-🚀 *Workflow Optimization*: These AI workflows can reduce development time by 60-80% while improving code quality.
+🚀 *Workflow Optimization*: These AI development workflows can reduce development time by 60-80% while improving code quality.
 Start with one workflow and gradually add more as your team becomes comfortable.
 {{% /notice %}}

 ## Next Steps